zoriya/Kyoo/chart/README.md

 Kyoo consists of multiple microservices.
 Best practice is for each microservice to use its own database.
 Kyoo workloads support best practices or sharing a single postgres database.
 Please see the `POSTGRES_SCHEMA` setting for additional information.
 Strongly recomended to use a Kubernetes operator for managing Postgres.

 ## Subchart Support
 Subcharts are updated frequently and subject to changes.
-This chart includes subcharts for deploying Meilisearch, PostgreSQL, and RabbitMQ.
+This chart includes subcharts for deploying PostgreSQL, and RabbitMQ.
 Please consider hosting those independently of Kyoo to better handle versioning and lifecycle management.

 # v5 ForwardAuth Requirement
 Starting with v5, Kyoo leverages ForwardAuth middleware for offloading auth from the microservices onto a gateway.
 For additional reading, please see gateway-api sigs [documentation](https://gateway-api.sigs.k8s.io/geps/gep-1494/).